nextcloud/documentation/admin_manual/configuration_files/primary_storage.rst

 Because of this, object stores configured as Primary Storage usually perform better than when using the same object store via the External Storage support application, but the downside is being unable to access the files from outside of Nextcloud.
-This makes using an object store as Primary Storage distinct from using using an object store via External Storage.
+This makes using an object store as Primary Storage distinct from using an object store via External Storage.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data Backup and Recovery Implications